openshift/oadp-operator/blogs/oadp-odf/oadp-blog.md

 ## Conclusion
 Phew.. what a ride.
 We have covered the basic usage of OpenShift API for Data Protection (OADP) Operator, Velero, and OpenShift Data Foundation.

-Protect your data with OADP, so you can rest easy restoration is possible when your team forgot their breakfast.
+Protect your data with OADP, so you can rest easy restoration is possible whenever your team forgets their breakfast.

 ### Remove workloads from this guide